 Read More: Shows Like ‘Hart of Dixie’

 8. Lie to Me (2009-2011)

-Yet another TV show based out on behavioral analytics, body language, and microexpressions, ‘Lie to Me’ tries to explore the other side of crime investigation.
-The lead character Dr. Cal Lightman is based out on a real-life Professor Dr. Paul Ekman, who, despite all his troubled past, runs a private organization and assists federal agencies with psychological investigations.
+Yet another TV show based on behavioral analytics, body language, and microexpressions, ‘Lie to Me’ tries to explore the other side of crime investigation.
+The lead character Dr. Cal Lightman is based on a real-life professor Dr. Paul Ekman, who, despite all his troubled past, runs a private organization and assists federal agencies with psychological investigations.
 More like a Sherlock Holmes in its premise, yet without the involvement of an ingenious, adamant person (read Mr. Holmes), Dr. Lightman is assisted by Dr. Gillian Foster, one of his most trustworthy colleagues.
 A wonderfully crafted premise, combined with some clever intricacies of criminal psychology and the chemistry among the employees of The Lightman Group and Dr. Lightman himself makes ‘Lie to Me’ one of the best in its genre.

 Read More: Shows Like ‘The Blacklist’

 Another long-running TV show with 13 seasons to date, ‘Criminal Minds’ too traverses the path of behavioral analysis of criminals by the FBI profilers, who belong to the Behavioural Analysis Unit (BAU) of the FBI.
 As the story and the series have progressed over the years, many lead characters have either been killed off or have been replaced.
 At times, the number of characters and the complicated storylines make the show a little difficult to follow.
 But the FBI profilers are often portrayed close to perfection, which cannot be the case always.
 Regardless, ‘Criminal Minds’ is a fun watch but not binge-worthy for a start.

 Read More: Shows Like ‘Gossip Girl’